Career Definition for a Medical Dosimetrist

 Nuclear Medicine Technologist

 Nuclear medicine technologists prepare and administer special drugs to patients and then conduct diagnostic scans where abnormal tissues in the body will be highlighted.
 These workers explain to patients what's going to happen, and they ensure that diagnostic machines are working properly.
 Nuclear medicine technologists give test results to doctors for review and diagnosis.
 An associate's degree in nuclear technology is the minimum education required for employment; bachelor's degree programs are also available.
 State licensing is sometimes required.
 Employers may require professional certification.
-Jobs in this field are expected to increase 2% from 2014-2024, per the BLS.
-This occupation paid a median salary of $73,360 in 2015, reported the agency.
+Jobs in this field are expected to increase by 10% from 2016-2026, per the BLS.
+This occupation paid a median salary of $75,660 in 2017, reported the agency.